-We have kept this in place so we can do online check in before the session starts so we can admit people as quickly as possible.
-We will use our iPad/iPhone to check people in using the booking system as last year.
+We have put this in place so we can do online check in before the session starts so we can admit people as quickly as possible when the session starts.
+We aim to use our iPad/iPhone to check people in using the Bookwhen system.

 What is the latest time I can come into a session?

-We would not expect to admit people if there is less than 20 mins of a session to run, since our staff will be focussed on getting ready for change over.
+We would not expect to admit people if there is less than 20 mins of the end of a session, since our staff will be focused on getting ready for change over.

 What will the prices be?